Growth rate of liquidity provider's wealth in G3Ms: Conclusion

 \section{Conclusion}

-This paper investigated the growth of liquidity provider (LP) wealth in Geometric Mean Market Makers (G3Ms), explicitly considering the impacts of continuous-time arbitrage and transaction fees.
-We extended the analysis of arbitrage in LP profitability beyond the constant product models studied in \cite{tassy2020growth} to encompass a broader class of G3Ms.
+This paper studied the long-term growth of liquidity provider (LP) wealth in Geometric Mean Market Makers (G3Ms), explicitly account for the effects of continuous-time arbitrage and transaction fees.
+Building on the framework of \cite{milionis2022quantifying, milionis2022automated, milionis2023automated} and extending the constant product analysis of \cite{tassy2020growth} to a broader class of G3Ms, we developed a tractable stochastic model driven by the mispricing process between the G3M pool and an external reference market.

-Our model-free approach, building upon the framework in \cite{milionis2022quantifying,milionis2022automated, milionis2023automated}, provides a refined understanding of G3M dynamics under the influence of arbitrage and fees.
-A key result is the characterization of LP wealth growth through a stochastic model driven by the mispricing process between the G3M and an external reference market.
-This model elucidates the crucial role of trading fees in LP returns and demonstrates how arbitrage activity establishes a no-trading band around the reference market price.
+A central finding is that trading fees play a dual role in LP wealth dynamics: they generate income through the no-arbitrage band they impose on the pool price, while simultaneously mediating the adverse selection risk posed by arbitrageurs.
+Our explicit formulas for the long-term logarithmic growth rate of LP wealth capture both effects, and reveal that --- under appropriate fee selection --- G3Ms can outperform both buy-and-hold and constant-rebalanced portfolio strategies.
+The result connects G3M dynamics to the excess growth rate in the Stochastic Portfolio Theory \cite{fernholz2002stochastic}, and supports the view of G3Ms as viable on-chain index fund infrastructure: short-term arbitrage losses are transformed, through the fee mechanism, into long-run volatility harvesting.

-Our analysis reveals that the adverse selection risk posed by arbitrageurs necessitates a nuanced understanding of LP wealth dynamics.
-Notably, we demonstrated that, under certain market conditions, G3Ms with fees can outperform both buy-and-hold and constant rebalanced portfolio strategies.
-This finding highlights the potential of G3Ms as a competitive investment product within the DeFi landscape, effectively functioning as on-chain index funds.
+The present analysis is carried out in the two-asset setting, which allows for a complete and tractable treatment of the mispricing dynamics and their ergodic properties.
+The structural form of these dynamics, however, extends naturally to the multi-asset case.
+For a pool with $n$ assets, the log-mispricing of asset $i$ relative to asset $j$ satisfies

-Several promising avenues for future research emerge from our work.
-These include incorporating noise trader order flows to create more realistic market dynamics, investigating the interplay between different AMM liquidity pools, refining LP wealth growth models to account for factors like impermanent loss, and extending the analysis to G3Ms with dynamic weights, drawing connections to stochastic portfolio theory (SPT) as explored in \cite{evans2021liquidity,fernholz2002stochastic, karatzas2009stochastic}.
-These research directions will further enrich our understanding of AMM functionality and its broader implications for liquidity providers and the DeFi ecosystem.
+where $\alpha^{ij}_{ik}$ and $\beta^{ij}_{kj}$ are constants determined by the fee parameter $\gamma$, the pool weights $w$, and the normalization of order flows, and $L_t^{ij}$, $U_t^{ij}$ are continuous non-decreasing processes that increase only when $Z_t^{ij} = \ln\gamma$ and $Z_t^{ij} = -\ln\gamma$, respectively.
+The principal challenge in extending our results to this setting lies not in the dynamics' structural form, which carries over directly, but in characterizing the ergodic behavior of the boundary local times $L_t^{ij}$ and $U_t^{ij}$.
+These are driven by a higher-dimensional reflected diffusion for which the existing literature does not yet provide a complete theory.
+We intend to pursue this direction in subsequent work.